 It is the intent of the parties hereto that the provisions of this MOU shall supersede all prior agreements in prior Memoranda of Understanding or other understandings, oral or written, express or implied, between the parties.
 This MOU shall govern the entire relationship of the parties and shall be the sole source between all rights which may be asserted hereunder.
 This MOU is intended to set forth the full statement of wages, hours and other terms and conditions of employment for employees represented by the Association during the term of this MOU.
-The City's personnel rules, policies and procedures are included in full in City Personnel Resolution No. 5969 and the City Personnel Policy and Procedures Manual (PPPM) and incorporated into the MOU by reference.
-If a provision in City Resolution No. 5969 or PPPM contradicts the MOU, the MOU governs.
-The parties agree that during the term of this MOU they shall not seek to negotiate or bargain concerning wages, hours, or other terms and conditions of employment, regardless of whether covered by this MOU or in the negotiations leading thereto irrespective of whether such matters were discussed or were even within the contemplation of the parties hereto during the negotiations leading to this MOU.
+The City's personnel rules, policies and procedures and the City Personnel Policy and Procedures Manual (PPPM) and incorporated into the MOU by reference.
+If a provision in the personnel rules and procedures contradicts the MOU, the MOU governs.
+The parties agree that during the term of this MOU they shall not seek to negotiate or bargain concerning wages, hours, or other terms and conditions of employment, regardless of whether covered by this MOU or in the negotiations.

+leading thereto irrespective of whether such matters were discussed or were even within the contemplation of the parties hereto during the negotiations leading to this MOU.
 Regardless of the waiver contained in this paragraph, the parties may, by mutual agreement, and in writing, agree to meet and confer by any matter during the term of this MOU.